Herein lies a true story of about 50 pages detailing my trials and tribulations.

 Along with these prerequisites I challenged the eviction application with laws in the Constitution and the Extension of Security of Tenure Act.

-The judge was adamant that I forgo my existing occupational agreements even though I could show the inclusion of these agreements in the Deed of Sale that had been signed for.
-See Exhibit 47 above.
+The judge was adamant that I forgo my existing occupational agreements even though I could show the inclusion of these agreements in the Deed of Sale that had been signed for by the applicant.
+See Exhibit 52 below.

 As it turned out I was able to give her what she asked for.

 I presented the judge with the zoning laws of the property which prevent the owners from renting out dwelling units.
-See Exhibit 46.
+See Exhibit 53 below.

-Exhibit 46 above is as clear as daylight.
+Exhibit 53 above is as clear as daylight.
 It is unlawful to erect multiple dwelling units on a farm but the new owners, in their papers to the court, stated that it was their intention to upgrade various buildings on the farm for the purposes of renting them out as residential units.
-See Exhibit 48.
+See Exhibit 54 below.
 This, according to the new owners, was a "significant" factor in having decided to purchase the farm.

-A property zoned "agriculture" unequivocally prohibits renting out dwelling units as a source of income but the judge turned a blind eye, sanctioned the zoning law crimes and ordered my eviction along with other occupiers living on the same farm.
+Any property zoned "agriculture" unequivocally prohibits renting out dwelling units as a source of income but the judge turned a blind eye, sanctioned the zoning law crimes intended by the applicant and ordered my eviction along with other occupiers living on the same farm.

-I am 61 years old and my only fixed income is a pension of R1 400.
+I am 63 years old and my only fixed income is a government pension of R1 400.

 How in God's name does this judge expect me to live?